Have you got an “active relaxer” in your life? Or maybe it’s you!

 Day 1 Friday

-If you’re coming from New Zealand or Australia, you’ll depart Saturday and arrive Friday.
+If you’re coming from New Zealand or Australia you’ll arrive the day before.
 We actually left the day after my birthday and arrived on my birthday.
 So what’s a girl to do but organise an epic cake, made locally by Sweet Sensations, and delivered to our hotel?!

 Turned out there were four birthdays among my group while we were there, and two more within cooee, so we hooked into this gorgeous vanilla and berry cake for dessert at our hotel on day one.